‘Export rush’ grips China as businesses scramble to make the most of tariff pause

 The mad scramble to restart, ramp up or ship out orders from China is all the more complex for businesses due to pervasive uncertainty not only around where US-China tariffs will ultimately land, but also US duties on other countries in the region.

-Trump last month announced, and then largely paused, a host of so-called reciprocal tariffs on countries around the world.
-Those included high levies on goods from Southeast Asian countries like Vietnam and Cambodia, which had become a destination for companies shifting production away from China during Trump’s first trade war.
+Trump last month announced, and then largely paused, a host of so-called reciprocal tariffs on most countries.
+Those included high levies on goods from Southeast Asian countries like Vietnam and Cambodia, which had become a destination for companies shifting production from China during Trump’s first trade war.

 Now companies that rely on exports from the region are looking at two ticking clocks, one counting down the 90-day pause on tariffs from countries like Vietnam and the other on those from China, as they decide whether to uproot years-long business relationships in China.

-Mazza, who runs the lighting business in Connecticut, said he had been exploring moving some manufacturing from China to Vietnam, where the set-up process is likely to take about a year and production would eventually cost him about 10% to 15% more per unit than manufacturing in China.
+Mazza, in Connecticut, said he had been exploring moving some manufacturing to Vietnam, where the set-up process is likely to take about a year and production would eventually cost him about 10% to 15% more per unit than manufacturing in China.

 But he said he wasn’t ready to give up on China entirely.